About

 The Standing Joint Committee on the Library of Parliament derives its authority and mandate from several sources, including the Parliament of Canada Act, the Standing Orders of the House of Commons, and the Rules of the Senate of Canada.

-The Joint Committee is created under the authority of the Parliament of Canada Act, which calls for the establishment of a Joint Committee to be appointed by the Senate and the House of Commons.
+The joint committee is created under the authority of the Parliament of Canada Act, which calls for the establishment of a joint committee to be appointed by the Senate and the House of Commons.
 Its mandate is to assist the Speakers of both chambers, who are charged with the authority under the Act to direct and control the Library of Parliament and its officers and staff.

-In effect, the Speakers of both chambers, assisted by the Joint Committee, direct the functioning of the Library, and, with the approval of both Houses, may make orders and regulations to govern how the Library is managed and how moneys are expended.
+In effect, the Speakers of both chambers, assisted by the joint committee, direct the functioning of the Library, and, with the approval of both houses, may make orders and regulations to govern how the Library is managed and how moneys are expended.

-Another significant role for the Joint Committee is contemplated in section 78 of the Parliament of Canada Act, which requires that Library officers and other staff are to discharge their official duties faithfully.
-The mechanism for defining what constitutes a faithful discharge of duties is a regulation to be approved by the Speakers of both Houses.
-That regulation, however, must be concurred in by the Joint Committee.
+Another significant role for the joint committee is contemplated in section 78 of the Parliament of Canada Act, which requires that Library officers and other staff are to discharge their official duties faithfully.
+The mechanism for defining what constitutes a faithful discharge of duties is a regulation to be approved by the Speakers of both houses.
+That regulation, however, must be concurred in by the joint committee.

-In addition to the statutory basis for the Joint Committee’s mandate to assist the Speakers of both Houses in their direction of the Library, the procedural rules of both Houses supplement the Committee’s mandate.
-Both Houses may give an order of reference to the Joint Committee to inquire into any matter that would be appropriate for the Committee to study given the reason for its existence.
+In addition to the statutory basis for the joint committee’s mandate to assist the Speakers of both houses in their direction of the Library, the procedural rules of both houses supplement the joint committee’s mandate.
+Both houses may give an order of reference to the joint committee to enquire into any matter that would be appropriate for the Standing Joint Committee on the Library of Parliament to study given the reason for its existence.

 Rule 12-9 of the Rules of the Senate gives all committees the power to: